JennMasawa/alx-low_level_programming/README.md

-# 0x08.
-C - Recursion
+# 0x12.
+C - Singly linked lists
 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-* What is recursion
+* When and why using linked lists vs arrays
-* How to implement recursion
+* How to build and use linked lists
-* In what situations you should implement recursion
-* In what situations you shouldn’t implement recursion